 - How do you take photos with blurry backgrounds, make images pop, etc?
 I haven't written much about that specifically on FIMBY because that's not my focus here.
 I have a getting started with photography post and you can find all my few and far between photography posts here.
 There are many photography how-to resources on the web.
 Here's a few I recommend:

 - Will you review my product?
 I accept some advertising and product reviews on FIMBY.
 Please read my advertising page for more details.

 - Can I use your photo?
 Well, that depends.
 Mostly yes.
-Are you selling it and earning the big bucks - not a chance.
 Please read my copyright for more information.
 Contact me if you aren't sure.